Jervi-sir/aratiki/zTodo.md

 - [x] images
 - [x] modal of purchase ticket
 - [ ] make a page for categories only
-- [ ] verify if linkk contains a category
+- [ ] verify if link contains a category

 ### Home
 - [x] home page